doersino/minecraft-server-utils/README.md

 A few utility scripts I wrote that

-1. start a vanilla Minecraft server on startup,
+1. start a [vanilla Minecraft server](https://minecraft.net/en/download/server) on system boot,
 2. keep an up-to-date backup of the world,
 3. as well as daily snapshots for the history books.